emrahO-code/HestonOptionsPricer/README.md

 Learn how the Heston model works and implement a basic version of it in py - DONE

-Optimize/extend it to address limitations/"make it faster" - working on it/learning abt the limits of heston rn
+Optimize/extend it to address limitations/"make it faster" - wIP

-Make plots
+Make plots - DONE

-import real world data and see how it does compared to it.
+import real world data and see how it does compared to it. - WIP

 Maybe - implement Black-Scholes to compare the models.